eslint/eslint/docs/src/extend/custom-rule-tutorial.md

 ## Why Create a Custom Rule?

 Create a custom rule if the ESLint [built-in rules](../rules/) and community-published custom rules do not meet your needs.
-You might create a custom rule to enforce a best practice for your company or project, prevent a particular bug from recurring or ensure compliance with a style guide.
+You might create a custom rule to enforce a best practice for your company or project, prevent a particular bug from recurring, or ensure compliance with a style guide.

 Before creating a custom rule that isn't specific to your company or project, it's worth searching the web to see if someone has published a plugin with a custom rule that solves your use case.
 It's quite possible the rule may already exist.